floragunncom/search-guard-docs/_content/_docs_kibana/kibana_multitenancy.md

 Make sure to add the the query parameter before the hash sign.

-### Using the Kibana API
+### Using the Dashboards/Kibana API

-Kibana offers an API for saved objects like index patterns, dashboards and visualizations.
+Dashboards/Kibana offers an API for saved objects like index patterns, dashboards and visualizations.
 In order to use this API in conjunction with tenants, specify the tenant by adding the `sgtenant` HTTP header:

 <div class="code-highlight " data-label="">
 <span class="js-copy-to-clipboard copy-code">copy</span>